uwePhillPhelps/IAP-2024/Tutorials/Part 1/3 - Processing MIDI Input.md

 <img src="../images/Screen%20Shot%202019-02-21%20at%2012.27.15.png" height=60/>

-whereby 'f' is our frequency, and 'n' is our note number.
+where 'f' is our frequency, and 'n' is our note number.
 You will need to use the power function to calculate the exponent (the part written above the number '2').

 The pow() function takes two arguments x and y and returns the result of x to the power y.
 That is, the equation: